Does My Project Need IRB approval?

 - You will need to submit a new study submission to the ETSU or ETSU/VA IRB.

-- See New Study Instructions
+- How To Submit a New Study

 Clinical researchSome clinical or biomedical research may be subject to FDA regulations, which has its own definitions and rules to follow.
 Instead of research, the FDA uses the term Clinical Investigation.
 A Clinical Investigation is any experiment that involves a test article and one or more human subjects and that either is subject to requirements for prior submission to the Food and Drug Administration under Section 505(i), 507(d) or 520 (g) of the act, or is not subject to requirements for prior submission to the Food and Drug Administration under these sections of the act, but the results of which are intended to be submitted later to, or held for inspection by, the Food and Drug Administration as part of an application for a research or marketing permit.
 A human subject defined by the FDA is an individual who is or becomes a participant in research, either as a recipient of the test article or control.
 FDA regulations also define subjects as an individual on whose specimen a device is used.
 Note that when medical device research involves in vitro diagnostics and unidentified tissue specimens, the FDA defines unidentified tissue specimens as human subjects.